PCOS and Flare Ups

 When someone is insulin resistant (when they have a lower sensitivity to insulin for processing glucose), their body adjusts by making more insulin.
 This leads to much higher levels of testosterone, which can slow or stop the growth and release of eggs from the ovary and suppress the production of hormones like progesterone and estrogen that go along with a functioning menstrual cycle.

-Roughly half to two-thirds of people with PCOS have been found to be insulin resistant -- a group who also tends to experience more symptoms and health complications of the disorder over time.
+Roughly half to two-thirds of people with PCOS have been found to be insulin resistant.
+This group also tends to experience more symptoms and health complications of the disorder over time.

 Inflammation is when tissue becomes swollen, red, and warmer than usual, often in response to an infection or injury.
 You can see inflammation at work when you twist your ankle or cut yourself.
 We all know that it sucks because sometimes it’s pretty painful.